BassCoder2808/MajorProject2022/asdl/README.md

 # get the (domain-specific) python AST of the example Python code snippet
 py_ast = ast.parse(py_code)

-# convert the python AST into general-purpose ASDL AST used by tranX
+# convert the python AST into general-purpose ASDL AST used by SimpliFy
 asdl_ast = python_ast_to_asdl_ast(py_ast.body[0], grammar)
 print('String representation of the ASDL AST: \n%s' % asdl_ast.to_string())
 print('Size of the AST: %d' % asdl_ast.size)